 Developing a High Quality Framework

-- Providing confidential reporting channels to employees.
+- Providing confidential internal and external whistleblowing channels for reporting to employees.

 - Actively encouraging employees to speak up when they see misconduct.

 - Protecting people who disclose misconduct from retaliation by having transparent investigation procedures.